Completing your Cayman Islands work permit application can sometimes seem like you’re endlessly jumping through hoops, but it doesn’t have to!

 5 Top Tips for Work Permit Applications

 - Having said this…N/A is sometimes not a suitable answer!
-Although there is no specific Yes/ No box to tick, answering N/A to the question “Have you, or any dependent accompanying you, ever been charged or convicted of a criminal offense in any country?” is simply not accepted by immigration.
+Although there is no specific Yes/ No box to tick, answering N/A to the question “Have you, or any dependent accompanying you, ever been charged or convicted of a criminal offence in any country?” is simply not accepted by immigration.
 If you have no shady criminal past to declare, answer NO or NONE.

 - Are you picture perfect?
-More applications are being turned away recently due to issues with the background color of the passport photos.
+More applications are being turned away recently due to issues with the background colour of the passport photos.
 These must be white.
 Not magnolia, not 50 shades of grey but 100%, no doubting it, white!

 - Running out of space?
 Don’t try and squeeze all your addresses from the last 10 years into the very small space provided.
 It simply leads to an untidy application and a potential bad impression with the board.
-Type/ print the answers to questions such as these on a separate piece of plain paper and include with the application.
+Type/ print the answers to questions such as these on a separate piece of plain paper and include them with the application.